SkyRemit vs Wise for Expats in China: Which Fits Better?

 Closing Thought

 For expats in China, the cleanest way to compare SkyRemit and Wise is simple: same core use case, broadly similar documents, but different outcomes on final payout and service experience.
-If you care most about how much arrives and how easy support feels, SkyRemit has a strong case.
+If you care most about China-specific salary-remittance fit, quote-page transparency before order placement, and how easy local support feels, SkyRemit has a strong case.